Laurent Duvernay-Tardif's Balancing Act

 "My biggest fear is doing nothing," he says.
 "When you start downsizing your expectations of what you can do with your time, it's hard to go back.
 If I spend an offseason doing nothing, I don't know if that drive will come back.
 That scares me more than anything."

 On the first day of the Move with LDT!
 Tour, he drove the bus about five hours up from Montreal to Chicoutimi.
-On the day of the event, he helped set up the stations of activities with volunteers, and then he played all day with the kids, rotating from spike ball to basketball to the obstacle course.
-At the end of the day he returned to the bus exhausted.
+On the day of the event, he helped set up the stations of activities with volunteers, and then he played all day with the kids, rotating from spikeball to basketball to the obstacle course.
+At the end of the day, he returned to the bus exhausted.
 The seats are too small for him, so he plopped down with a pillow right in the aisle.
 As he drifted off to sleep, he listened to one of his own audio notes, preparing for whatever test might come next.